Ashley National Forest

-Ashley National Forest is a National Forest located in northeastern Utah and southwestern Wyoming.
+Ashley National Forest is a national forest located in northeastern Utah and southwestern Wyoming in the United States.
 Within the Forest's bounds are 1382346 acre (with 1287909 acre in Utah and 96223 acre in Wyoming) of vast forests, lakes, and mountains, with elevations ranging from 6000 to 13500 ft.
 The forest covers portions of Daggett, Duchesne, Summit, Uintah, and Utah counties in Utah and Sweetwater County in Wyoming.
 Some of the most popular landmarks located in the forest include the Flaming Gorge National Recreation Area and the Uinta Mountains, which contains the highest mountain peak in Utah (Kings Peak).
 The forest also includes 276175 acre, or about 60.5%, of the High Uintas Wilderness (with the rest being in the Wasatch–Cache National Forest).
 The headquarters for the Ashley National Forest are located in Vernal, Utah with ranger district offices in Vernal; Duchesne, Utah; Roosevelt, Utah; Manila, Utah; and Green River, Wyoming.

 History

-Petroglyph found throughout the forest suggest that the land had been hunted for centuries by native Americans before the arrival of Europeans.
+Petroglyphs found throughout the forest suggest that the land had been hunted for centuries by native Americans before the arrival of Europeans.
 The first white men believed to have set foot in Ashley National Forest were the Spanish explorers Dominques and Escalante, in 1776.
 The forest, however, was not thoroughly explored until the early 19th century when General William Henry Ashley, an organizer of a fur company, began looking for an outlet to the Gulf of Mexico for his business.
 General Ashley and his team began making their way up the Green River (one of the many bodies of water located in the forest) in the spring of 1825.
 After passing through the Flaming Gorge, General Ashley was convinced by the native Americans to turn around and head back up the Uinta Mountains.
 During his exploration, General Ashley wrote and hung his name out over one of the rivers that he had explored, which now lies below the water of the Flaming Gorge Reservoir; this is how Ashley National Forest received its name.
 Many other explorers would come and explore the forest, and eventually the first settlement in Ashley National Forest was made in 1872.
 It was settled by Captain Pardon Dodds, who brought about 2,000 cattle into the Uintah Basin.
 In a few years, all of the surrounding ranges were completely stocked with cattle and horses.

 On July 1, 1908, by executive order of President Theodore Roosevelt, Ashley National Forest was created.
 The general boundaries of the forest remained unchanged until 1953.
 Most of the north slope of the Uinta Mountains was transferred to the Wasatch National Forest, while Ashley National Forest received the Rock Creek and Duchesne River drainages.
 President Lyndon B. Johnson added approximately 120000 acre to the forest when he established the Flaming Gorge National Recreation Area as part of Ashley National Forest in 1968.
 Since then, there have only been slight boundary changes to the forest.